In a lattice, one can use these alternative axioms:

 If is a meet-semilattice, then is a complete join-semilattice: .
-If is a monotone map between meet-semilattices (i.e. holds, but equality need not hold!), then automatically respects all joins.
+If respects finite meets, then respects all joins.
+If is merely monotone, then respects all filtered joins.

 If has all -fold joins for some indexing set , then has -fold meets: .
 If respects -fold joins, then respects -fold meets.